 - What do you consider as the biggest problems of the US economy right now?

 These were few questions commonly used at Lominger and companies of this kind.
 As you can see, it’s difficult.
 However, if you prepare for it in advance, have your mind open and have a personality of a consultant, you should be able to handle the pressure and get the job.
-We also recommend you to take an online interview training, or training of presentation skills (if you need to improve it), as well as sales training.
-Such things will help you not only on your resume, but also during the actual interview for a consulting job.
+We also recommend you to have a look at this e-book, where you will find answers to all these questions.
+Or alternatively you can try training of presentation skills (if you need to improve it), as well as sales training.
+It will help you not only on your resume, but also during the interview.
 Good Luck!